kudaba/simpletest/README.md

 # Threadable
 By keeping the fixture, test and results in a single object it means that the execution of a single test is threadable as long that the test code itself is contained and threadable.
 There is no default threaded implementation of test execution, but you can see the simpletest_test project for more advanced examples.

+# Notable Differences

+My primary focus of this framework was to simplify the delcaration of test, NOT to automatically run, report, mock or do any other fancy features.
+In my experience the execution of the tests depends entirely on the architecture of the code in which its embedded.
+Reporting might go through a console, a visual app, or even reported to servers so I make no assumptions about how you might want to use it.

+Mocking is another feature that I feel is highly dependent on the context of the code being tested and should be left up to the user on how to implement.

+Memory sub systems are yet another area that users prefer to have complete control over.
+There are some examples of how you can easily setup a fixture to do this and simpletest has its own unit test to ensure that no memory allocations occur.

 # Extra configuration

 Global configuration is generally done by defininy macros before including simpletest.h